-This is the first such report and it will be used to support the States of Guernsey's policy planning and monitoring process.
-It also provides a framework against which progress can be measured.
+This is the second such report and it will be used to support the States of Guernsey's policy planning and monitoring process.
+It will also provide a framework against which progress can be measured.
 It provides an overall impression of living conditions in Guernsey, which is intended to help give an objective view of the effectiveness of the policies of the States and help highlight areas that need attention.
-It should be noted that the measures presented are intended to be evaluated over the long-term and, since this is the first edition, only three years worth of information is presented for most indicators.
-It should also be noted that the information is historical (relating to 2017 and earlier), so provides a reflection of the past policies of the States as well as recent global and Island conditions.
+It should be noted that the measures presented are intended to be evaluated over the longterm and, since this is only the second edition, only four years worth of information is presented for most indicators.
+It should also be noted that the information is historical (relating to 2018 and earlier), so provides a reflection of the past policies of the States as well as recent global and island conditions.

-Information is incomplete in some areas of this first edition.
-Work is underway to source the missing data but in the pursuit of openness and transparency the report is being published with the gaps highlighted.
+Information is incomplete in some areas of this edition.
+Work is underway to source the missing data but, in the pursuit of openness and transparency, the report is being published with the gaps highlighted.
 It is hoped that this report can still usefully inform the public, States Members and any proposed changes to the policy priorities or work streams of the States.

 The majority of the indicators in this report have been selected from the OECD Regional Well-Being and Better Life frameworks.
-Six additional indicators have been added to ensure the framework is broad enough to cover the range of policy areas in the Future Guernsey Plan.
+Additional indicators have been added to ensure the framework is broad enough to cover the range of policy areas in the Future Guernsey Plan.
 The indicators used in this report are broken down into four categories, aligned with the themes in the Plan: